shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

 1. Return to the **Azure Migrate** blade in the Azure Portal, and select **Servers, databases and web apps** under **Migration goals** on the left.

 2. Under Migration and modernization, you should be able to see 7 discovered servers.
-Now click on the **Discovered server** to view all the server that has been discovered with the help of Azure Migrate.
+Now click on the **Discovered servers** to view all the server that has been discovered with the help of Azure Migrate.

     ![Screenshot of the 'Azure Migrate - Servers' blade showing 6 discovered servers under 'Azure Migrate: Server Migration'.](./Images/7dscvrredhat.png "Discovered servers")